 Apple’s privacy labels inspired summary will give users a heads-up on what data apps are tracking and collecting on them, and what they are doing with the data, such as your financial transactions, contacts, friends, browsing history, location, and contact information… The privacy label helps the end consumer identify and clarify:

 This feature identifies what information is collected for advertisement purposes.

-This will tie users identity to their account on the app.
+This will tie the user’s identity to their account on the app.

 This feature will collect data that is not linked to the account on the app.

 These categories ensure that users are aware of the data that is accessed and shared.
-It is a conscious effort made by Apple to establish itself as a defender of users’ privacy data.
+It is a conscious effort made by Apple to establish the company as a defender of users’ privacy data.

-What will businesses gain from the nutrition label?
+What will businesses gain from using this new label?

 For businesses that are not concerned with making profits by exploiting users’ information collected by apps and data brokers, the new privacy labels will greatly assist them as well.
 It will help enable businesses to assess and approve apps that can be used by their own enterprise networks and users on their enterprise-related machines.
 This will help to prevent their system from being victims of cyber-attacks and hacks.

-The Apple move has shifted the burden of responsibility from users onto the developers
+This move has shifted the burden of responsibility from users to the developers

-The move has shifted the burden of responsibility from users onto the developers.
+The move has shifted the burden of responsibility from users to developers.
 It is a significant move that would enable developers to gain the users’ trust and keep them updated about how their personal data will be collected and used.
-Apple’s “nutrition label” will create a safe digital world to live in by generating awareness among the users and will help them make informed choices.
+Apple’s nutrition label will create a safe digital world to live in by generating awareness among the users and will help them make informed choices.